teja463/dotnet/README.md

 ## Structs

-- Similar to class but classes are reference types and structs are object types like primitive data types
+- Similar to class but classes are reference types and structs are value types like primitive data types
-- Since structs are not reference types values are stored in stack, they behave similar to primitive data types
+- Since structs are value types they are stored in stack, they behave similar to primitive data types

 ## Interfaces